microsoft/nni/docs/QuickStart.md

 **Three things required to do when using NNI**

-1. Give a `Search Space` file in json, includes the `name` and the `distribution` (discrete valued or continuous valued) of all the hyperparameters you need to search.
+Step 1: Give a `Search Space` file in json, includes the `name` and the `distribution` (discrete valued or continuous valued) of all the hyperparameters you need to search.

 ```diff
 -   params = {'data_dir': '/tmp/tensorflow/mnist/input_data', 'dropout_rate': 0.5, 'channel_1_num': 32, 'channel_2_num': 64,